A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

-The previous expressions \eqref{eqn: forward_UQ} and \eqref{eqn: standard_IP} involved a computationally expensive high-fidelity computer model implied by~$\yhf(\bx)$.
-In the following, we demonstrate how less expensive lower-fidelity models in combination with low-dimensional features of~$\bx$ can be employed to obtain accurate and certifiable estimates of the aforementioned quantities requiring only very small numbers of high-fidelity runs.
-In the simplest version, we presuppose the availability of a lower-fidelity model which provides a potentially very poor approximation of the QoI.
-In the scalar case, we denote this with~$\ylf$ and the associated input-output (deterministic) map by~$\ylf(\bx)$.
+The previous expression~\eqref{eqn: forward_UQ} involved a computationally expensive high-fidelity computer model implied by~$\yhf(\bx)$.
+In the following, we demonstrate how less expensive lower-fidelity models combined with low-dimensional features of~$\bx$ can be employed to obtain accurate and certifiable estimates of the quantities above.
+In the simplest version we presuppose the availability of a lower-fidelity model, which provides a potentially very poor approximation of the QoI.
+We denote its output with~$\ylf$ and the associated input-output~(deterministic) map by~$\ylf(\bx)$.

-In contrast to multi-level Monte-Carlo techniques, which also make use of lower-fidelity models in combination with frequentist estimators, we advocate a Bayesian perspective \cite{Koutsourelakis2009}, which we refer to as \emph{Bayesian Multi-Fidelity Monte-Carlo} (BMFMC) method \cite{biehler2015towards,quaglino_fast_2018}.
-The basis of the framework advocated is re-expressing the sought density as:
+Contrasting multi-level Monte-Carlo techniques, which also make use of lower-fidelity models in combination with frequentist estimators, we advocate a Bayesian perspective~\cite{Koutsourelakis2009}, which we refer to as \emph{Bayesian Multi-Fidelity Monte-Carlo}~(BMFMC) method~\cite{biehler2015towards,quaglino_fast_2018}.
+The basis of the framework is re-expressing the sought density as: